Bernard Lovell: Awards and honours

 Lovell was a member of the Royal Swedish Academy of Sciences.

-Beyond professional recognition, Lovell has a secondary school named after him in Oldland Common, Bristol, which he officially opened.
+Lovell has a secondary school named after him in Oldland Common, Bristol, which he officially opened.
 A building on the QinetiQ site in Malvern is also named after him, as was the fictional scientist Bernard Quatermass, the hero of several BBC Television science-fiction serials of the 1950s, whose first name was chosen in honour of Lovell.

 Personal life

 In 1937, Lovell married Mary Joyce Chesterman (d.
 1993) and they had two sons and three daughters.

-Their son Dr Bryan Lovell is a geologist at the University of Cambridge.
+Lovell played the organ at St Peter’s Parish church in his home village of Swettenham, close to Jodrell Bank, and commissioned a Mander organ for the church.

-In later life Lovell was physically very frail; he lived in quiet retirement in the English countryside, surrounded by music, his books and a vast garden filled with trees he himself planted many decades before.
+In later life Lovell was physically very frail; he lived in quiet retirement in the countryside, surrounded by music, his books and a vast garden filled with trees he planted many decades before.
 Lovell died at home in Swettenham, Cheshire on 6 August 2012.